ms Nieuw Amsterdam accidents and incidents

 (law news) On May 30, 2015, a lawsuit against Holland America was filed in Seattle WA.

-(law news) On January 7, 2015, while guidelines suggested punishment of 14 to 17 years in federal prison, being requested by prosecutors, the Judge sentenced him to 30 years 5 months in jail (USP Beaumont, federal prison for males in Texas, USA).
+(law news) On January 7, 2015, while guidelines suggested punishment of 14 to 17 years in federal prison, being requested by prosecutors, the Judge sentenced him to 30 years 5 months in jail (USP Beaumont, a federal prison for males in Texas, USA).

 |11 June 2013||Other Incidents|